Bobbo117/Cellular-IoT-Monitor/README.md

 An inexpensive IoT SIM card gains access to the cloud via a cellular connection.

+The HUB connects to the cellular network or wifi or both.

 The HUB can operate as a stand-alone unit with its own sensors.

 The HUB can also collect data wirelessly from separate sensor platforms.